Claude Opus 4.7 vs GPT-5.5 vs Gemini 3.1

 • Best Strategy: Use all three (task-based routing)

 If you don’t have time to read the full breakdown, here’s the short answer.
 Claude Opus 4.7 is the best choice for complex coding and deep reasoning tasks.
-GPT-5.4 remains the most balanced model for automation, browsing, and structured workflows.
-Gemini 3.1 Pro delivers the best value per dollar, especially for large-context processing and high-volume tasks.
+GPT-5.5 — OpenAI’s fully retrained model released April 23, 2026 — has reclaimed the lead on agentic task execution, terminal workflows, and knowledge work at scale.
+Gemini 3.1 Pro still delivers the best value per dollar, especially for large-context processing and high-volume tasks.

 agentic AI workflow